A professional script- and project-development program for creative teams and aspiring script consultants who believe in the importance of teamwork.

 To ensure the most comprehensive approach to training, Feature Launch works with established and respected names from all over the European industry.

-The Group Leaders oversee the development of projects in their group from the very beginning of the of the program through graduation.
-They also coach the script-consultant trainee trainee assigned to their group.
+The Group Leaders oversee the development of projects in their group from the very beginning of the program through graduation.
+They also coach the script-consultant trainee assigned to their group.